 Part of being extremely efficient is knowing when you need to not be efficient at all.
 Giving yourself a break allows your body and mind to rest and reset for the next bout of productiveness.
 If you are goal-oriented, make it a goal to work in a break every now and then.
 The key to downtime is finding something that relaxes you so that you can distract yourself from stress.
 Some activities can include: listening to music, hiking or walking outside, prayer, yoga, or meditation.

 Unfortunately, we may find ourselves always doing things for other people rather than for ourselves.
 As generous as this may be, it is important to make yourself happy as well.
 Therefore, you should set aside some time to do something that is enjoyable.
 This time can be as little as 15 minutes or as long as a whole day.

 Learn to Set Limits

-Not establishing limits leaves you open to over committing and overworking yourself, which will inevitably stress you out.
-Setting limits for yourself can help you to politely turn down extra assignments or request that will bring excess stress.
+Not establishing limits leaves you open to overcommitting and overworking yourself, which will inevitably stress you out.
+Setting limits for yourself can help you to politely turn down extra assignments or requests that will bring excess stress.

 Find a way to laugh

 Laughing releases endorphins, which will improve your mood and make you feel happier.
 Although it can be challenging during stressful times, try to see the humor in the situation.
 You can also watch comedy shows, listen to a funny podcast, or browse the web for funny memes or videos.

 This may be hard for some people to hear, but that “lifesaving” coffee you drink every morning may actually be doing more harm than good.
 Coffee contains large amounts of caffeine that can amplify anxiety, raise your blood pressure, and make you feel more stressed overall.
 If you must drink something in the morning, it is recommended to drink tea.
 It still has caffeine, but much lower levels.